Erebot/Erebot/docs/src/Installation.rst

 ..  sourcecode:: bash

-    # For an installation using PEAR packages.
-    $ php /path/to/PEAR/bin_dir/Erebot

     # For an installation using PHAR archives.
     # Must be run from the folder in which Erebot was installed.
     $ php ./Erebot-<version>.phar

-    # For an installation using the source code.
+    # For an installation from sources or using Composer.
     # Must be run from the folder in which Erebot was installed.
     $ php ./scripts/Erebot